Andereoo/TkinterWeb/README.md

 * In order to load Scalable Vector Graphic images, CairoSVG, both PyCairo and PyGObject, or both PyCairo and Rsvg must also be installed.

 ## Support & Donations

-This project is released under the MIT License and is free to use, including for commercial purposes.
+**☕ If you’d like to support ongoing development and maintenance, please consider supporting this project by [buying me a coffee](https://buymeacoffee.com/andereoo).
+Any amount is hugely appreciated!**

-☕ If you’d like to support ongoing development and maintenance, please consider supporting this project by [buying me a coffee](https://buymeacoffee.com/andereoo) — any amount is hugely appreciated!
+This project is released under the [MIT License](./LICENSE.md) and is free to use, including for commercial purposes.

 If you use this project in a commercial product or derive financial benefit from it, please kindly consider supporting its development with a donation.
 This helps cover maintenance time and ongoing improvements, which in turn will improve your own software!